OSCC-Project/iEDA/src/operation/iIR/source/iir-rust/iir/README.md

 ## dependence

-The spef parser use pest crate to build syntax tree.
+The iIR depend on iEDA spef parser.